Henry Gassett Davis

 He founded the traction school of orthopedic surgery and created the first splint for traction and protection of the hip joint.
 Davis is also known for his work in studying soft tissue adaptation (see Davis' law).

 Early life

-Henry was born in Trenton, Maine on November 4, 1807, a later descendant of Dolor Davis of early Cape Cod, Massachusetts.
+Henry was born in Trenton, Massachusetts on November 4, 1807, a later descendant of Dolor Davis of early Cape Cod, Massachusetts.
 As a boy he intended to be a mechanic and a manufacturer of cotton bagging, similar to his father.
 But upon visiting his sister, diagnosed with a difficult case of scoliosis, he abandoned his earlier goals to pursue medicine.

 In March 1839 he received his MD from Yale School of Medicine with clinical training at Bellevue Hospital in New York City.

 He married Ellen W. Deering in 1857, and they had three children.